Cash flow statement: Everything you need to know for better financial management

 Are your cash outflows greater than your cash inflows during a specific period?
 This means your cash flow is negative.
 Don't panic: negative cash flow doesn't necessarily mean you're making a loss in the medium or long term.
 On the contrary, it may be caused by important decisions taken some time ago to expand your business or invest in your growth.
 However, if you observe a mismatch between your expenses and revenues for several accounting periods in a row, you need to take action to reverse the trend as soon as possible.

 Based on this information, an investor may decide, for example, that a company with irregular cash flows is too risky to invest in, or that a company with positive cash flows is ready for expansion.
-Within the company, managers can examine a cash flow statement to understand the impact of their departments on the company's finances.
+Further, managers outside the finance department can examine a cash flow statement to understand the impact of their departments on the company's finances.
 They will then be able to make adjustments and adapt the operations of the department (budget, hiring, lay-off, etc.).

 The surplus of assets over liabilities is called the company’s working capital (WC).
 The change in working capital is therefore the difference between the working capital of two separate accounting periods (year, quarter or month).
 To calculate the WC, current liabilities are simply subtracted from current assets.